Christian Eckes

-Christian Donald Eckes (pronounced "eck-iss"; born November 10, 2000) is an American professional stock car racing driver.
+Christian Donald Eckes (born November 10, 2000) is an American professional stock car racing driver.
 He competes full-time in the NASCAR Craftsman Truck Series, driving the No. 91 Chevrolet Silverado RST for McAnally–Hilgemann Racing.
 He also competed in the NASCAR Xfinity Series and ARCA Menards Series West.
 Eckes is the 2019 ARCA Menards Series champion, won the Snowball Derby in 2016, and was formerly a development driver for JR Motorsports and later Toyota.

 Racing career

 Early years

 Eckes grew up in Greenville, New York.
 He began racing Legends Cars at thirteen years old and later moved up to racing late model stock cars and super late models.
 In 2015, Eckes began racing late models for JR Motorsports, as well as super late models for LFR Chassis as one of their driver development program drivers.
 He made his ARCA Racing Series debut at the Nashville Fairgrounds Speedway in April 2016, driving for Venturini Motorsports.
 He finished eighth, the only top-ten in four ARCA races that year.
 Eckes also made his NASCAR K&N Pro Series East debut at Dominion Raceway and ran two further events in the series that year.
 Eckes capped off his season by winning three races in a row, including a triumph in the Snowball Derby held at Five Flags Speedway where he beat John Hunter Nemechek.
 Although some reports pegged him as the youngest winner, those reports were erroneous, as Chase Elliott won the event in 2011 at age fifteen while Eckes was sixteen when he triumphed.